oracle/accelerated-data-science/docs/source/user_guide/model_registration/frameworks/pytorchmodel.rst

 You can catch the tensor in ``score.py`` to perform further transformation.

 .. note::
     The payload size limit is 10 MB.
-Read more about invoking a model deployment `here <https://docs.oracle.com/en-us/iaas/data-science/using/model-dep-invoke.htm#model_dep_invoke>`_.
+Read more about invoking a model deployment `here <https://docs.oracle.com/iaas/data-science/using/model-dep-invoke.htm#model_dep_invoke>`_.

-With size limitation in example below we will use resized image.
-To pass image and invoke prediction additional code with processing inside score.py required.
-Open ``pytorch_model_artifact/score.py`` and update ``pre_inference()`` method.
+Given the size limitation, the example below is with resized image.
+To pass an image and invoke prediction, additional code inside score.py is required to preprocess the data.
+Open ``pytorch_model_artifact/score.py`` and update the ``pre_inference()`` method.
 The edits are highlighted:

 .. code-block:: python3
     :emphasize-lines: 15-26